 - Set the Instant Pot to Saute and add the olive oil.
 Allow it warm up for a few minutes.

-- Add the onion, green pepper, celery, garlic and rice to the Instant Pot.
-Stir to mix and let cook for a minute or two.
+- Add the onion, green pepper, celery, garlic, salt, Cajun seasoning, and thyme.
+Stir to mix the vegetables and seasoning.

 - Put the lid on the Instant Pot and set it for Manual High Pressure for 8 minutes.
 Once the pressure cooker has finished cooking let it rest for 5 minutes, then manually release the pressure.